asreview/asreview/docs/source/intro/datasets.rst

 (where the labeled records are used for training a model for the unlabeled records), or fully labeled records (used for the Simulation mode).
 For testing and demonstrating ASReview (used for the Exploration mode), the software offers `Benchmark Datasets`_.
-Also, an extension with :doc:`Covid19 related publications <../extensions/extension_covid19>` is available.

 .. warning::

     If you upload your own data, make sure to remove duplicates and to retrieve  as many abstracts as possible (`don't know how?
     <https://asreview.nl/blog/the-importance-of-abstracts/>`_).
 With clean data you
-    benefit most from what :doc:`active learning <../guides/activelearning>` has to offer.
+    benefit most from what active learning has to offer.

 .. _data-format: